Understanding the BAC Table in the Handbook

 You should also notice that the more you weigh, the less you will be affected by alcohol.
 But when two people weigh the same, the body fat percentage will make a difference.

-[[ Read more ]]What is One Drink?
+What is One Drink?

-Read the text below the table.
+Read the small print below the table.

 In the United States, a standard drink contains about 0.6 fl oz. or 14 grams of pure alcohol.

-This corresponds roughly to the following:
+It roughly corresponds to the following:

 - 1.5 fl oz.
 Shot of 80-proof distilled spirits.